ooyamatakehisa/ocaml-interpreter/README.md

 Software written in OCaml

-- Type `dune build --profile=` to build.
+- Type `dune build` to build.
-- Type `dune exec miniml --profile=` to invoke the interpreter.
+- Type `dune exec miniml` to invoke the interpreter.
-- Type `dune runtest --profile=` to run tests
+- Type `dune runtest` to run tests

 ## Files